Atrial Septal Defect Transcatheter Repair for Children

 Your child will spend some hours in a recovery room.

 Your child's vital signs will be closely watched.
-These include heart rate and breathing.
+These include heart rate, blood

 Your child may need to lie flat for a few hours after the procedure without bending